wwvt/VBGP/README.md

 # Acknowlegement

 The algorithm in this file is based on the following paper:
-W. Wang and X. Chen, "A Variational Inference-based Heteroscedastic Gaussian Process Approach for Simulation Metamodeling".
+W. Wang, N. Chen, X. Chen and L. Yang, "A Variational Inference-based Heteroscedastic Gaussian Process Approach for Simulation Metamodeling".

 - The code in this file is based on the MATLAB package given by http://www.tsc.uc3m.es/~miguel/downloads.php, see code for "Variational Heteroscedastic Gaussian Process Regression", Code and demo for VHGP, including a volatility example.
 Many thanks to M. Lazaro Gredilla and M. Titsias for their work  "Variational Heteroscedastic Gaussian Process Regression" published in ICML 2011.